 The program will be held at the Albuquerque Museum at 2000 Mountain Rd.
 NW in Old Town.
 Parking is free in the lot south of the Museum.
 Admission to the Museum and the AHS program is also free.
 Seating is limited, so come early to guarantee yourself a seat.

 Rex Funk arrived in Albuquerque in 1969 to teach science courses at West Mesa High School.
 He grew up in Los Angeles where he witnessed urban sprawl overrun much of the city’s natural setting.
 He quickly became an open space advocate working with the Bosque Society to establish a nature center and preserve along the Rio Grande in Albuquerque.
 He went on to serve on several boards and task forces including chairing the Open Space Task Force.
 He was a leader in the effort to save the Elena Gallegos lands and create the Open Space Trust Fund in 1982.
 He was hired that year as the City’s first Open Space Planner and was instrumental in the establishment of Rio Grande Valley State Park in 1983.
 In 1984 he became the first Superintendent of the Open Space Division of the City Parks and Recreation Department.
 He was elected to the AMAFCA board and served 6 years.
 He retired from the City in 1994.
 He is a recipient of the Gulf Oil National Conservation Award and The Albuquerque Conservation Association Individual of the Year award, and the Audubon Society Washburn Award.
 He currently lives in Corrales with his Wife, Lujet (Lou Jet).

-Watch the January 2020 Program – Early History of the Albuquerque Open Space Program
+Watch – Early History of the Albuquerque Open Space Program